 Android Manifest.xml file is a file that every Android application must have in its root directory.
 Because it gives the necessary details about the application to the Android System.
 So, before running the app Android System reads the necessary information about the application from the Manifest.xml file.

 12) What is an Intent in Android?

 Intents are the means of communication between the components of Android Applications.
-It passes messages between components such as activities, services, content providers etc. It is also used to pass data between activities.
-Generally startActivity() method is used to start another activity using Intents.
+It passes messages between components such as activities, services, content providers, etc. It is also used to pass data between activities.
+Generally, the startActivity() method is used to start another activity using Intents.

 13) What is Content Provider in Android?

-Content Providers in Android is a mechanism which allows to access the data of other applications.
+Content Providers in Android is a mechanism that allows accessing the data of other applications.
 Such as the data stored in the databases.
-So, without the help of Content Providers it would be really difficult to access the data of other Android applications.
+So, without the help of Content Providers, it would be really difficult to access the data of other Android applications.